Saliency Guided Experience Packing for Replay in Continual Learning: Conclusions

-This work was supported in part by the National Science Foundation, Vannevar Bush Faculty Fellowship, Army Research Office, MURI, and by Center for Brain-Inspired Computing (C-BRIC), one of six centers in JUMP, a Semiconductor Research Corporation program sponsored by DARPA.
+\textbf{Acknowledgements.} This work was supported in part by the National Science Foundation, Vannevar Bush Faculty Fellowship, Army Research Office, MURI, and by Center for Brain-Inspired Computing (C-BRIC), one of six centers in JUMP, a SRC program sponsored by DARPA.